ted-vo/linux-cmds/README.md

-# Linux commands and example collections
+# Linux commands and examples

 1. AWK (In progress)